AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/extending/configure-inbox-search-rail.md

 1. Specify the text that displays in the Search text box as a placeholder text in the **[!UICONTROL Search Text Box Placeholder]** field.
 1. Specify an optional description for the configuration and tap **[!UICONTROL Done]** to save it.

-The configuration changes reflect when you open the Filters page. [!DNL Experience Manager] applies the search text specified in step 4 on the column name specified in step 3 and returns the Inbox items.
+The configuration changes reflect when you open the Filters page.
+When you press the Enter key, [!DNL Experience Manager] applies the search text specified in step 4 on the column name specified in step 3 and returns the Inbox items.

 ## Configure Date Range Predicate {#date-range-predicate}